navarro-david/gatsby-dnavdeej-ux-portfolio/src/content/pages/about.md

 * Complete website redesign for an umbrella organization, Epic Movement.
 This involved both design and implementation.
 * Carried out the rebranding of Epic Movement and increasing their online presence resulting in a 30% increase in discoverability and engagement.
-* Utilized Wordpress, PHP, and Javascript to create reusable components.
+* Utilized WordPress, PHP, and Javascript to create reusable components.

+## Software Intern

+### TuringEye | San Jose, CA

+##### May 2016 - October 2016, 6 months

+* Developed the front-end UI for an AI-powered big data business analytics product
+* Iterated on multiple graph designs using D3 to display meaningful data insights
+* Primarily used Javascript, Angular, and CSS

+## Programming Intern

+### gloo | Boulder, CO

+##### June 2015 - July 2015, 2 months

+* Created an Agile based task tracker using Angular, Bootstrap, and Pivotal Tracker API which increased internal productivity by 10%.
+* Gained a fundamental understanding of core front-end technologies.